Programming

 Perl

-Professionally I am a web programmer, and Perl is my primary language.
+Professionally as a web programmer Perl was my primary language.
 One of my first projects using Perl was to make the listings of current job openings on our company website dynamically load instead of being typed into a static webpage.
 Previously, the Human Resources (HR) department would email information for new job openings to the web development department, where it would be formatted in HTML, and when the job was filled the page would have to be edited again to remove it.
 I wrote an application that enables the HR department to enter the job descriptions into a database, and then I modified the Current Openings page of the website to run a script that querys this database and lists the available jobs.
 If you click on a specific job title on the list it will read the database and display the job description.
+(I think this has been replaced since my version.)
 When the job is filled the database is updated and the job will not longer display on the webpage.
 Both the web-based maintenance application and the listings pages were done in Perl.
+All my Perl scripts run in the cgi-bin directory.

 Perl tips & examples